3 homicides in 2 separate incidents in Rochester on Thursday

-Police are also investigating a double homicide that happened early Thursday morning on Chestnut Street downtown.
+Police are also investigating a double homicide that happened early Thursday on Chestnut Street downtown.

 They got calls about people hearing shots inside the apartment building at 35 Chestnut St. just after 3 a.m.